 [Last Updated on Sep.
 13, 2016]

 iOS 8, the 8th major release of the iOS mobile operating system for iPhone iPad, and iPod touch, was released to the public on 17 September, 2014.
-Although most iDevice users are working with iOS 9 and looking forward to upgrade to iOS 10, for those whose iPhone iPad is working with iOS 7, they need to upgrade to iOS 8 and iOS 9 firstly before upgrading to iOS 10.
+Although most iDevice users are working with iOS 10 and looking forward to upgrade to iOS 11, for those whose iPhone iPad is working with iOS 7, they need to upgrade to iOS 8 and iOS 9, then iOS 10 firstly before upgrading to iOS 11. for those whose iPhone iPad is working with iOS 7, they need to upgrade to iOS 8 and iOS 9 firstly before upgrading to iOS 10.
 If you are one of them, follow us to make preparation for iOS 8 and make a smooth upgrade:

 1. Check Compatibility

 Before anything else, you need to ensure your iDevice is able to run iOS 8.
 Although Apple supports as many devices as it can, some older devices will not be able to run iOS 8.
 Apple has a list of iOS 8 supported devices on its websites, but for ease we place here:

 If your iPhone, iPad or iPod touch isn't on the list above, it means your device won't be able to run iOS 8, and you will miss out some of the latest and greatest features.
 While this also can be a good excuse to update to the newest hardware, the iPhone 6 looks pretty awesome anyway, doesn't it?